asoffer/Icarus/codebase_navigation.md

 * `//base` -- Common utilities that might be useful in any project, whether or not that project is related to programming language infrastructure. `//base` depends on nothing outside of its package.
 * `//core` -- Common utilities that are specific to programming language infrastructure.
 This includes things like strong-types for type sizes and alignment, function parameters and arguments, etc. `//core` may only depend on itself and `//base`.
-* `//type` -- Holds everything corresponding to the Icarus type system.
 * `//ast` -- Holds the entirety of the abstract syntaxt tree.
-* `//ir` -- Holds everything needed for the intermediate representation (values in `//ir/value`, instructions in `//ir/instruction`, basic blocks and functions in `//ir/blocks`, and an interpreter in `//ir/interpreter`).
-Ideally, nothing in `//ir` would depend on anything outside `//base`, `//core`, other than `type::Type`.
+* `//ir/value` -- Holds everything needed for values used in the intermediate representation.
 * `//frontend` -- All lexing and parsing.
-* `//compiler` -- All type-checking and bytecode generation is done in this package.
-There are two subpackage, `//compiler/verify` and `//compiler/emit` which handle type-checking and bytecode generation respectively.
+* `//semantic_analysis` -- All type-checking and bytecode generation is done in this package.
+There are two subpackage, `//semantic_analysis/type_verification` and `//semantic_analysis/byte_code` which handle type-checking and bytecode generation respectively.
 Each package has roughly one target for each AST node type.

 ### Expected directory structure changes

-#### Type system changes

-One oddity you may have noticed in the layering described above is that `//ir` is allowed to depend on `//base`, `//core`, and also one particular target in the `//type` package (the one defining the struct `type::Type`).
-We would like this rule to be clearer by removing this one exception.
-To do this, we will move `type::Type` into `//core`.
-This makes sense because `type::Type` (to be renamed to `core::Type`) is a type-erased container for any type used in the language.
-Instructions and IR values in general need to know about types but not about any specific kind of types, so the type-erased wrapper makes sense here.
-This migration has been started but is far from finished.
-We used to have all types represented by a pointer (now named `type::LegacyType*`).
-One of the changes that needs to be made is to remove the inheritance hierarchy of types, replacing them with a simple type-erasure mechanism, none of which has been started yet.

 #### Frontend changes